rtlabs-com/p-net/doc/abbreviations.rst

 Terminology and abbreviations
 =============================

+Abstract syntax
+    Describes the parts (and their subparts) of different messages.
+See also "Transfer syntax".
 Configuration
     IO-device and IO-controller definition in an engineering tool.
 Commissioning
     Device initialization (Configuration is downloaded to IO-controller).
 Engineering tool
     A desktop program for configuring PLC.
 For example Siemens TIA portal.
+Parameterization
+    Write parameter values to all submodules
+Transfer syntax
+    Coding of the different fields in a message.
+See also "Abstract syntax".

 Abbreviations